 BP stock compared to oil prices and markets

-BP stock rises in the first quarter
+BP stock has fallen in the fourth quarter

-Other events that affected BP stock
+Other events that impacted BP stock

 On October 30, BP posted better-than-expected third-quarter earnings, which briefly supported the stock.
 For more on BP’s earnings, read BP’s Q3 Earnings Surpass Analysts’ Estimate: Stock Rises 3%.